Lecturer: John Smillie

 We will first review some of the important features of complex analysis in the plane, before moving on to defining Riemann surfaces as abstract objects modelled on planar domains, and give several examples such as the Riemann sphere, complex tori, and so on.
 We will explore how Riemann surfaces can be classified and uniformised, along the way taking in such results as the Monodromy theorem, the Riemann mapping theorem and introducing concepts such as universal covers and the covering group of deck transformations.
 The rest of the module will explore further topics: the degree of a mapping, triangulations and the Riemann-Hurwitz formula, the construction of holomorphic differentials and meromorphic functions on Riemann surfaces, metrics of constant curvature and the pants decompositions of Riemann surfaces, quasiconformal maps and the deformation of complex structures.

-Aims: To motivate the idea of a Riemann surface along the lines of Riemann's original reasoning; to introduce the abstract concepts supported by examples; to explain the modern way of understanding Riemann surfaces and discuss their geometry and topology.
+- To motivate the idea of a Riemann surface along the lines of Riemann's original reasoning

 O Forster, Lectures on Riemann Surfaces, Chapter I, Springer.